-A Employer-declared bankruptcy can take many forms.
+A If an employer declares bankruptcy, there are a number of choices as to what form the bankruptcy takes.
 A Chapter 11 (reorganization) bankruptcy may not have any effect on your retirement plan and the plan may continue to exist.
 A Chapter 7 (final) bankruptcy, where the employer's company ceases to exist, is a more complicated matter.

-Because each bankruptcy is unique, you should contact your plan administrator, your union representative, or the bankruptcy trustee, and request an explanation of the status of your plan.
+Because each bankruptcy is unique, you should contact your plan administrator, your union representative, or the bankruptcy trustee and request an explanation of the status of your plan.